andreas-antonio-iancu/Metronome/README.md

 - Adjust BPM (Beats Per Minute)
 - Select different time signatures
 - Visual and auditory feedback
-- Responsive design, optimized for iPhone 12 (390x844)
+- Responsive design, optimized also for mobile use

 ## Technologies Used
 - HTML, CSS, JavaScript